 Book: Top US officer feared Trump could order China strike

-Fearful of former President Donald Trump’s actions in his final weeks in office, the United States’ top military officer twice assured his Chinese counterpart that the two nations would not go to war
+Fearful of Donald Trump’s actions in his final weeks as president, the United States’ top military officer twice called his Chinese counterpart to assure him that the two nations would not suddenly go to war

-Fearful of Donald Trump s actions in his final weeks as president, the United States' top military officer twice assured his Chinese counterpart that the two nations would not go to war, according to a forthcoming book.
+Fearful of Donald Trump s actions in his final weeks as president, the United States' top military officer twice called his Chinese counterpart to assure him that the two nations would not suddenly go to war, a senior defense official said after the conversations were described in excerpts from a forthcoming book.

 Chairman of the Joint Chiefs of Staff Mark Milley told Gen. Li Zuocheng of the People’s Liberation Army that the United States would not strike.
 One call took place on Oct.
 30, 2020, four days before the election that defeated Trump.
 The second call was on Jan.
 8, 2021, just two days after the insurrection at the U.S. Capitol by supporters of the outgoing chief executive.